mhueppe/msc-thesis-notes/03-Methods/Data/Exploration/Condition Exploration.md

 - [x] Reimplement analysis presented in paper and check for common chemical cocktails ✅ 2025-09-16
 - [x] Analyze most common cocktails (i.e. combinations of chemicals) ✅ 2025-09-17
 - [x] Analyze most common cocktails partners ✅ 2025-09-17
-- [ ] Analyze Parsing Quality
+- [x] Analyze Parsing Quality ✅ 2025-09-21
 	- [x] Temperature and PH ✅ 2025-09-16
-	- [ ] Tokens/Words not incorporated into parsed representation, idea: if all the words that have not been used in the parsed version do not carry any important information that the parsing is good
+	- [x] Tokens/Words not incorporated into parsed representation, idea: if all the words that have not been used in the parsed version do not carry any important information that the parsing is good ✅ 2025-09-21
 - [x] Perform data analysis for embedding correlations with conditions ✅ 2025-09-17
 - [ ] Write Section on Condition Parsing #writing
 - [ ] Write Section on Condition Parsing Evaluation #writing